When thinking about the ways minimalism saves money, it occurred to me what a valuable concept it actually was.

 When minimalism comes up, people think of stark rooms with white furniture.
 That’s Not necessarily accurate.

-I’m pretty minimalist and although I love a good bright white wall, I also love warm colors and cozy furniture and photos on the walls.
+I’m pretty minimalist, and although I love a good bright white wall, I also love warm colors, cozy furniture, and photos on the walls.
+I like my living space free of clutter.

 Consider minimalism within your expenses.
 Do you need all those streaming services or is 3 enough?
 If you have 3 streaming services, do you need cable?